 What is brand monitoring?

-People will talk about your brand, and they will do it outside your earned social media.
+People will talk about your brand, and they will do it outside your owned social media channels.
 Even if you’re not active on some platforms, for example, review sites or forums, your potential customers might still review your brand on those channels.

-It’s your job to find the mentions and engage their authors.
+It’s your job to find the mentions and react to them by engaging with their authors.

 The process of collecting and analysing online mentions about your company is called brand monitoring.